Exhibition: Ingeborg Gerdes, Out West

 Virtual Opening and Walk-through with curator, Sandra Phillips: May 15, 4:00 – 5:30pm PST

-To register for the virtual opening, sign up at the bottom of this page before May 14, 5:00pm.
-Space is limited.
+The zoom virtual opening is at full capacity, no more spots available.
 The zoom link will be sent to you the evening before the opening.

 Please join us for this special memorial exhibition for acclaimed photographer, Ingeborg Gerdes (1938-2020).
 We are thrilled to have Sandra Phillips, curator emerita of photography at SFMOMA, lead a virtual walk-through of this exhibition and discuss various photographs on view in the gallery.
 This retrospective exhibition, Out West, will include images from several of Gerdes’ series spanning a 50-year period including photographs from San Francisco in the 70s, Out West Across the Basin, Out West in Color, Eastern Washington, The Mission District, and Autobiography.
 This exhibition will travel to Blue Sky Gallery in Portland and is one of several shows to honor this great artist’s legacy on the anniversary of her passing.